-Research by Dr. Janet Funk at the UA College of Medicine supports the potential health benefits of the spice turmeric, showing that it may be an effective resource for preventing bone loss, a significant concern for postmenopausal women.
+A recently published study by Dr. Janet Funk at the University of Arizona College of Medicine adds to the literature supporting the potential health benefits of the spice turmeric, showing that it may be an effective resource for preventing osteoporosis, or bone loss, a significant concern for postmenopausal women, among others.
+The study findings also point to characteristics of the turmeric tested that may determine its efficacy.

 Turmeric comes from a plant that is related to ginger.
 It is a mainstay of Indian cooking, and it has been used for centuries in Ayurvedic medicine as a treatment for a variety of ills, from stomach ache to arthritis.
 Commercially produced turmeric is consumed widely as a spice and is readily available as a dietary supplement.